jmajma327/Election-Analysis/README.md

 3. Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 The winner of the election was Dianna DeGette.
-1. She received 73.8% of the vote and 272,892 number of votes
+1. She received 73.8% of the vote and 272,892 number of votes.

 https://user-images.githubusercontent.com/67720719/89743883-7d833100-da75-11ea-9cff-13ef6d878851.png

 ## Challenge Overview